 Which Solar Financing Option is Right for You?

-Purchasing a solar energy system outright is the best option, but only feasible if you have the capital.
+Purchasing a solar energy system outright is the best option, but it is only feasible if you have the capital.
 Loans are the second option if you want to own the system and get incentives.
 It also leads to better energy cost savings than the remaining options.

-Solar leases and PPAs may be your only choice if you don’t have the cash to buy solar panels or you don’t qualify for a loan.
-Ideally, they are your last option to use solar energy on your property.
+Solar leases and PPAs may be your only choice if you don’t have the cash to buy solar panels or don’t qualify for a loan.
+Ideally, they are your last option to use solar energy on your property.Â

 Related Resources